Bexar County Elections Department

 - Se requiere identificatión para votar en Texas

 Check Your Voter Information

 To check to see if your information matches, visit the Texas Secretary of State’s Voter Registration page.
-Put in your birthdate and house number and it will give you the name you currently have on your official voter registration card.
+Put in your birthdate and the house number and it will give you the name you currently have on your official voter registration card.
 You can also call the Elections Department at 210-335-VOTE (8683).

 Make sure your voter information is up to date.
-If you’ve moved, changed apartments or your name, your voter information must be updated.
+If you’ve moved, changed apartments, or your name, your voter information must be updated.